BigBangData/BirdcallTimer/README.md

 My partner needed a customizable timer for sitting and standing while doing her computer work at a stand-up desk.

-She's also a bird-watching geek.
+She's also a bird-watching geek (tip: use light mode goggles for this README *just this once*...)
 <p align="center"><img src="img/birdwatcher.png" width=300></p>
 <p align="right" style="font-size: 12px">Image by <a href="https://pixabay.com/users/clker-free-vector-images-3736/">Clker-Free-Vector-Images</a></p>